coder/coder/docs/admin/high-availability.md

 increase `coder.replicaCount` in `values.yaml`.

-If you installed Coder by some other means, insert the relay URL via the environment like so:
+If you installed Coder into Kubernetes by some other means, insert the relay URL via the environment like so:

 ```yaml
   env: